DP-203: Data Engineering on Microsoft Azure

 Interactive Data Processing Test

 The Interactive Data Processing Test integrates the real-life test protocols that interact with the application as in the view of the real-life user.
 Interactive Data Processing mode uses Interactive Processing tools like HiveSQL.
+Learn more about Big Data concepts from the Azure Data Engineering Training in Mumbai.

 Big-Data gains its fame through its superiority in handling multiple formats of data which the traditional data processing units fail to handle.
 The data formats which the big data can handle are as follows.